Travel

 24. Lakkidi, Kerala

-Lakkidi, known as the coldest tourist places to visit in South India during summer, is a perfect vacation tourist places.
-Its picturesque scenery and towering mountains entice visitors to extend their stay.
-Photography enthusiasts and nature admirers are enchanted by the lush flora and diverse wildlife found here.
+Lakkidi, the coldest and the tourist places to visit in South India in summer, is a vacation tourist place.
+Its picturesque scenery and towering mountains lure travelers who want to linger.
+And photographers and nature lovers are spellbound by the vibrant vegetation and all the wildlife here.

 25. Madurai, Tamil Nadu